Books for review

-Should you wish to review one of the available books, please email the book review editor, Deane Galbraith, with your request - including your postal address if the book is listed as a physical copy rather than a pdf.
+Should you wish to review one of the available books, please email the editor, Keziah Wallis, with your request - including your postal address if the book is listed as a physical copy rather than a pdf.

-If you wish to be added to our quarterly email list of books available for review, please also email the book review editor.
+If you wish to be added to our half-yearly email list of books available for review, please also email the book review editor.